BobbigGao/Steam-Game-Recommender/doc/Stage2ConceptualDBDesign.md

 Given the functional dependencies and the structure of each table, all tables in the schema adhere to the 3NF requirements.
 All non-key attributes are fully functionally dependent on the primary key, and there are no transitive dependencies in the schema.

 ## Relational Schema
-Here we will convert the database design into 11 tables
+Here we will convert the database design into 12 tables (11 entities, 1 relationship)

 **1. UserInfo**
 ```mysql